wiloon/blog/content/post/linux/cron.md

   - remix
   - reprint
 ---
-## cron, crond, crontab, linux 定时任务, cronie
+## systemd timer, cron, crond, crontab, linux 定时任务, cronie

+安装了 systemd 的系统, 可以用 systemd-timer 来替代 cron 和 anacron。

 When using the systemd init system, (persistent) timers are available as a replacement of (ana)cron.
-Systemd#Timer_services

 Since version 197 systemd supports timers, making cron unnecessary on a systemd system.
 Since version 212 persistent services are supported, replacing even anacron.
 Persistent timers are run at the next opportunity if the system was powered down when the timer was scheduled to run.

 [[systemd-timer#systemd timer]]